rafaelriveralopez/DE-ADT/README.md

 where the options are:

     file=<arff_filename> (default is "iris")
-    directory=<directory name> (default is the directory in which the jar file is placed)
+    directory=<directory name> (default is the directory in which the jar file is located)

     trials=<number of trials of the method> (default is 1) test=<1|2> (1=to apply the method without decision tree refinement, 2=to apply the method with decision tree.
 Default is 1)